scaleoutsystems/digital-pathology-tutorial/README.md

 ### 2. Obtain a data partition

-Obtain a data partition (if you are doing this tuturial as part of a workshop you will obtain a download link from the instructor, if not see instructions below to download the raw data and create your own data partitions).
+Obtain a data partition:

+1. If you are doing this tuturial as part of a workshop you will obtain a download link from the instructor.
+2. If not, see instructions below for how to download the raw data and create your own data partitions.

 Unpack the downloaded file and copy the content to the 'data' folder.
 ```yaml